-Ilumination and mechanical stablity, along with a simultaneous reference, allow us to create a precise measurement system but do not ensure accuracy, i.e., they do not ensure that wavelngth or RV measurements are close to reality.
+Illumination and mechanical stability, along with a simultaneous reference, allow us to create a precise measurement system but do not ensure accuracy, i.e., they do not ensure that wavelength or RV measurements are close to reality.
 That concerns wavelength calibration accuracy.

 The wavelength calibration assigns to each detector pixel a wavelength value.
-In ESPRESSO this must be done with an error of $\delta \lambda / \lambda = 10^{-8}$.
-Unfortunately, none of the traditionally used calibration sources, such as ThAr lamps or Iodine cells, provide a spectrum with a high density of uniform and stable spectral features, spanning the whole wavelength range of ESPRESSO and with wavelengths values that can be referenced back to Fundamental Physics.
+In ESPRESSO this must be done with an error of $\delta\lambda/\lambda = 10^{-8}$ .
+Unfortunately, none of the traditionally used calibration sources, such as ThAr lamps or Iodine cells, provide a spectrum with a high enough density of uniform and stable spectral features, spanning the whole wavelength range of ESPRESSO and with wavelengths values that can be referenced back to fundamental physics.
 ESPRESSO can be wavelength-calibrated using either the ThAr lamp plus the FP spectra or the Laser Frequency Comb (LFC).
-The LFC provides a link to the frequency standard, allowing the highest wavelength accuracy of the two methods.
-However, due to robustness issues and frequent breakdowns, ESPRESSO's LFC is not yet offered to the community.
+The LFC provides a link to the frequency standard, allowing the higher wavelength accuracy of the two methods.

-Currently, a combination of Th-Ar frames and FP exposures define the wavelength-calibration solution accross the two detectors.
+Currently, a combination of Th-Ar frames and FP exposures define the wavelength-calibration solution across the two detectors.
 The absolute reference wavelength defined by the Thorium lines are extended by the equidistant grid supplied by the FP, allowing us to extend the absolute reference in a more homogeneous and precise way than can be done with the Thorium lines alone.

 As stated before, the same FP is used for simultaneous drift measurement.
 Note, however, that this reference source was designed for precision and not for accuracy.
-The LFC is not used at night for drift measurement due to its limited wavelength range and lifetime.
+The LFC is not used at night for drift measurement due to its limited wavelength range (little flux bluer than $\sim 420 \text{ nm}$ ) and reduced lifetime.